Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 Subsequent intramuscular doses of 4 to 5 g of Magnesium Sulfate may be injected into alternate buttocks every four hours, depending on the continuing presence of the patellar reflex, adequate respiratory function, and absence of signs of magnesium toxicity.
 Therapy should continue until paroxysms cease.

 A serum magnesium level of 6 mg/100 mL is considered optimal for control of seizures.
 A total daily (24 hr) dose of 30 to 40 g Magnesium Sulfate should not be exceeded.
 In the presence of severe renal insufficiency, frequent serum magnesium concentrations must be obtained and the maximum dosage of Magnesium Sulfate is 20 g per 48 hours.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Do not administer unless solution is clear and container is undamaged.
+Do not administer unless solution is clear.
 Discard unused portion.

 How is Magnesium Sulfate Supplied